Bossofchibi/miniature-guacamole/README.md

 # miniature-guacamole
-I'm keeping this repository private.
-It's a collection of games, proxies, and other things that people can add to it.
+ Miniature Guacamole is a collection of games, proxies, and other things that people can add to it.
+The goal of this repository is to create a collection of whatever people desire to put on here.
+Have fun!